Dundreggan is our flagship rewilding estate

 A unique place rich in natural and cultural heritage where real change is happening, a place that Trees for Life believe should be shared with more people.

-The rewilding centre project is part of a Scottish programme of projects to invest in the Highlands and Islands to provide more and better quality opportunities for visitors to enjoy natural and cultural heritage assets.
-The Natural and Cultural Heritage Fund is led by Scottish Natural Heritage and is part funded through the European Development Fund (ERDF).
+The Rewilding Centre project is part of a Scottish programme of projects to invest in the Highlands and Islands to provide more and better quality opportunities for visitors to enjoy natural and cultural heritage assets.
+The Natural and Cultural Heritage Fund is led by NatureScot and is part funded through the European Development Fund (ERDF).

-The project is also generously supported by the National Lottery Heritage Fund, Bòrd na Gàidhlig, and the Audemars Piguet Foundation.
+The project is also generously supported by the National Lottery Heritage Fund, Bòrd na Gàidhlig, the Audemars Piguet Foundation, SSE Sustainable Development Fund, FERN Community Funds and the Garfield Weston Foundation.

 Visitors will directly experience the forest through: events aimed at a variety of audiences and interests; accessible habitat including a forest play area and all-ability trails; step-free access from parking through a visitor centre, exhibition space and café designed to bring the outdoors in.